josdem/hugo/content/techtalk/spring/spring_boot_hazelcast.md

 implementation 'com.hazelcast:hazelcast-spring'
 ```

-Hazelcast can be configured through xml or using configuration api or even mix of both.
+Hazelcast can be configured through XML or using Java configuration or even mix of both.
 Please consider this configuration using Java config.

 ```java
 package com.jos.dem.springboot.hazelcast.conf;